-The finance literature has shown that real exchange rate fluctuations generate a hedging motive in portfolio choice. van Wincoop and Warnock (2006) discuss a partial equilibrium model, without labor income, in which the only assets are Home and Foreign stocks.
-In that model, equity home bias is an increasing function of the "covariance-variance ratio" between the real exchange rate \widehat{RER} , on the equity return differential $\widehat{R_H} - \widehat{R_F}$ discussed above $(\frac{cov(\widehat{R_H} - \widehat{R_F}, \widehat{RER})}{var(\widehat{R_H} - \widehat{R_F})})$; when this "covariance-variance ratio" is zero, then equity home bias is zero, i.e. equity portfolios are perfectly diversified: S = 1/2. van Wincoop and Warnock (2006) document that, empirically the covariance-variance ratio is close to zero18; they thus conclude that the "portfolio home bias associated with hedging real exchange rate risk is essentially zero" (p.11).
-Simple general equilibrium models driven by supply shocks (without demand or redistributive shocks) can only generate equity home bias, if the implied "covariance-variance ratio" is much larger than that observed in the data.
-As discussed above, in the model here, capital share shocks create a powerful motive for holding local equity; those shocks induce equity return fluctuation that are disconnected from real exchange rate movements.
+The finance literature has shown that real exchange rate fluctuations generate a hedging motive in portfolio choice.
+Van Wincoop and Warnock (2006) discuss a partial equilibrium model, without labor income, in which the only assets are Home and Foreign stocks.
+In that model, equity home bias is an increasing function of the covariancevariance ratio between the real exchange rate ( $\widehat{RER}$ ), on the equity return differential $\widehat{R}{H} - \widehat{R}{F}$ discussed previously ( $cov[\widehat{R}{H} - \widehat{R}{F}, \widehat{RER}]/var[\widehat{R}{H} - \widehat{R}{F}]$ ); when this covariance-variance ratio is zero, then equity home bias is zero (i.e., equity portfolios are perfectly diversified: S = 1/2).
+Van Wincoop and Warnock (2006) document that empirically, the covariancevariance ratio is close to zero; they thus conclude that the "portfolio home bias associated with hedging real exchange rate risk is essentially zero" (p.
+11).
+Simple general equilibrium models driven by supply shocks (without demand or redistributive shocks) can only generate equity home bias, if the implied covariance-variance ratio is much larger than that observed in the data.
+As discussed previously, in the model here, capital share shocks create a powerful motive for holding local equity; those shocks induce equity return fluctuation that are disconnected from real exchange rate movements.
 Also, in the setting here, bonds can be used for hedging real exchange rate risk.
-This enables the present model to simultaneously generate a realistic equity home bias, and to generate a covariance-variance ratio that is close to zero (see column (6) in Table 2).
+This enables the present model to simultaneously generate a realistic equity home bias, and to generate a covariance-variance ratio that is close to zero (see column [6] in table 5.2).

-van Wincoop and Warnock (2006) also discuss a model with trade in stocks and in Home and Foreign bonds; when there are neither capital share nor iPod shocks, the degree of equity home bias depends on a covariance-variance ratio based on components of excess equity returns and of the real exchange rate that are orthogonal to exchange rate movements; empirically, that conditional covariance-variance ratio is essentially zero.
+Van Wincoop and Warnock (2006) also discuss a model with trade in stocks and in Home and Foreign bonds; when there are neither capital share nor iPod shocks, the degree of equity home bias depends on a covariance-variance ratio based on components of excess equity returns and of the real exchange rate that are orthogonal to exchange rate movements; empirically, that conditional covariance-variance ratio is essentially zero.
 In the present model, the conditional covariance-variance ratio is exactly zero.

 Under complete markets, the risk sharing condition (16) implies that, up to a linear approximation, relative aggregate consumption is perfectly negatively correlated with the (welfare-based) real exchange rate; see Kollmann (1991, 1995), and Backus and Smith (1993).
-Empirically, the consumption-real exchange correlation is close to zero (mean correlation for G7 countries: 0.04 (1972-2003)).
+Empirically, the consumption-real exchange correlation is close to zero (mean correlation for G7 countries: 0.04 [1972 through 2003]).

 Incomplete markets break the perfect correlation between relative consumption and the welfare-based real exchange rate; iPod shocks further weaken the link between measured relative consumption and the measured real exchange rate, when empirical CPI and real consumption measures do not (or only partially) capture quality/variety changes.
-However, in the model here, the predicted correlation between (measured) relative consumption and the (measured) RER remains too large (in absolute value), compared to the data (see Table 2, column (8)).
-For the specifications where we obtain the most realistic foreign asset positions, the correlation is around -0.5 (for example, when $\phi = 1.5$ and $\sigma{\Psi} = 2\%$, the consumption-real exchange rate correlation is -0.56).
+However, in the model here, the predicted correlation between (measured) relative consumption and the (measured) RER remains too large (in absolute value), compared to the data (see table 5.2, column [8]).
+For the specifications where we obtain the most realistic foreign asset positions, the correlation is around -0.5 (e.g., when $\phi = 1.5$ and $\sigma{\Psi} = 2$ percent, the consumption-real exchange rate correlation is -0.56).
 So even though we are going in the right direction, we cannot quantitatively reproduce the low consumption-real exchange rate correlation observed in the data.